 The following table contains hypothetical examples designed to illustrate the Outcomes the Fund seeks to achieve over the Outcome Period, based upon the performance of the S&P 500 Index from (100)% to 100% after taking into account the Par Up Rate and the Buffer, but prior to taking into account any fees or expenses or the performance of the Collateral Portfolio.
 The table is provided for illustrative purposes only and does not provide every possible performance scenario for Shares over the course of the Outcome Period.
 There is no guarantee that the Fund will be successful in its attempt to achieve the Outcomes for an Outcome Period.
 The table is not intended to predict or project the performance of the FLEX Options or the Fund.
-Intended to predict or project the performance will vary with fluctuations in the performance of the Collateral Portfolio, in addition to the value of the Fund's FLEX Options positions on the S&P 500 Index or corresponding ETF, during the Outcome Period, among other factors.
+Investors should not take this information as an assurance of the expected performance of the S&P 500 Index or the Fund.
+Actual Fund performance will vary with fluctuations in the performance of the Collateral Portfolio, in addition to the value of the Fund's FLEX Options positions on the S&P 500 Index or corresponding ETF, during the Outcome Period, among other factors.
 The performance of the Collateral Portfolio could significantly impact the performance of the Fund, which could prevent the Fund from achieving the Outcomes that it seeks to produce.
 The table does not reflect any fees or expenses imposed by your variable product or expenses incurred by the Fund.
 If it did, the returns shown for the Fund would be lower.
 Please refer to the Fund's website, which provides updated information relating to this table on a daily basis throughout the Outcome Period.
 Please contact your insurance company or other financial intermediary for more information.